Ivan-Vankov/GameDevCourse/Homework/Homework 3.md

 You can find all these in Ivans Animation exercise.

 The task is to
-1) Make Mario jump into the question block
+1) Have a question block that Mario can jump into
 2) Have the question block drop a mushroom
 3) Have small Mario eat the Mushroom
 4) Play an animation for becoming big Mario